Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Method

 \subsection{Rendering Method}

 Recent studies on \textit{static} scene reconstruction have demonstrated that volume rendering enables more stable training compared to surface rendering~\cite{yariv2020multiview, wang2021neus, yariv2021volume}.
 Therefore, we extend the volume rendering method proposed in NeuS~\cite{wang2021neus} to \textit{dynamic} scenes.
+The full proof of unbiasedness is in the supplement.
 Let $f: \mathbb{R}^3 \rightarrow \mathbb{R}$ be \ifglsused{sdf}{an}{a} \gls{sdf} modeled by \ifglsused{mlp}{an}{a} \gls{mlp} that takes as input sampled points $\Tilde{\vv{r}}_i (t)$ on the bent ray.
 Then, NeuS~\cite{wang2021neus} shows that we can compute the opaque density as:

 where $\Phi_s$ is the logistic \gls{cdf} with standard deviation $s^{-1}$.
-This is in contrast to the original formulation, which operates on unbent ray sample points rather then bent ones.
-To calculate the color of each camera ray, we employ a hierarchical sampling procedure with $N_s$ samples in total (samples in coarse and fine stages) along the bent ray $\{ \Tilde{\vv{r}}_i (t^{(z)}): z \in \mathbb{Z}, z \in [1, N_s] \}$ where $t^{(z)} < t^{(z+1)}, \forall z$.
+This is in contrast to the original formulation operating on unbent ray sample points rather then bent ones.
+To calculate the color of each camera ray, we employ a hierarchical sampling with $N_s$ samples in total (samples in coarse and fine stages) along the \textit{bent} ray $\{ \Tilde{\vv{r}}_i (t^{(z)}): z \in \mathbb{Z}, z \in [1, N_s] \}$ where $t^{(z)} < t^{(z+1)}, \forall z$.
 Then, the color of the ray can be computed as:

-where $\vv{c}(\cdot)$ is a color function modeled by an MLP, which takes as input the point position $\Tilde{\vv{r}}_i(t)$ and the viewing direction of the ray at that point, which is approximated with a forward difference.
-The weight $\omega_i^{(z)}$ is occlusion-aware and \textit{unbiased} with respect to the object's surface~\cite{wang2021neus}, which is formulated based on the opaque density $\rho_i(\Tilde{\vv{r}}_i (t))$ from Equation~\eqref{eqn:density} as follows:
+where $\vv{c}(\cdot)$ is a color function modeled by an MLP, which takes as input the point position $\Tilde{\vv{r}}_i(t)$ and the viewing direction of the ray \textit{at that point}, which is approximated with a forward difference.
+The weight $\omega_i^{(z)}$ is occlusion-aware and \textit{unbiased} with respect to the object's surface (see our supplementary material for the proof), which is formulated based on the opaque density $\rho_i(\Tilde{\vv{r}}_i (t))$ from Equation~\eqref{eqn:density} as follows: